amnona/dbbact-calour/README.md

 The interface enables querying dbBact about amplicon sequences as well as doing term enrichment analysis.

-For details about dbBact, see [Nucleic Acids Research 2023](https://doi.org/10.1093/nar/gkad527)
+For details about dbBact, see [Nucleic Acids Research 2023](https://doi.org/10.1093/nar/gkad527) paper.